OA in Germany

 Open Access Publishing

-According to the Directory of Open Access Journals (DOAJ) there are 338 German OA journals.
+According to the Directory of Open Access Journals (DOAJ) there are 275 German OA journals.
 Some of these journals are hosted by OA journal platforms, but most are run individually by research institutions and learned societies.
 Important platforms which host OA Journals are: Copernicus Publications, Digital Peer Publishing NRW, German Medical Science, Living Reviews.
-A new intiative in open access publishing world is Open Access 2020 which builds on the Berlin Declaration and calls for the large-scale transition of scholarly journals from a subscription model to an open access model.
+A new intiative in the open access publishing world is Open Access 2020 which builds on the Berlin Declaration and calls for the large-scale transition of scholarly journals from a subscription model to an open access model.
 Special responsibility in this regard is accorded to research libraries.
 Initial signatories from Germany include the German Research Foundation (DFG), the German Rectors’ Conference (HRK), the German Council of Science and Humanities (WR), the Max Planck Society (MPG), the Fraunhofer Gesellschaft, the Helmholtz Association, the Leibniz Association, the German National Academy of Sciences Leopoldina, and the Alexander von Humboldt Foundation.
-The Federal Ministry for Education and Research (BMBF) set up a post-grant fund for open access publications in 2017 which will provide financial aid for researchers who wish to make a publication openly available after their BMBF-funded research project has ended.

 Open Access projects and initiatives